Camp Policies.

 No Packages Policy.

-This year we are shifting to a 'no packages' policy.
+We have a 'no packages' policy.
 Please try to send your child(ren) up to camp with everything they will need for the summer.
-You are welcome to send them up to camp with snacks (please note that in the spirit of community kupa, snacks should be nut-free and shared with the group).
 Of course, if your child writes home requesting an extra sweater because they are cold, or would like some extra reading material, you may feel free to send it up to camp (though you might want to check with our office first as we probably have something to lend!).
-However, we would like to discourage big packages of treats as we find that they create feelings of comparison and competition among campers.
+However, we would like to discourage packages of any kind as we find that they create feelings of comparison and competition among campers.